With busy schedules and a growing focus on healthy food, more people are turning to meal prep services for convenient and nutritious meals.

 ✅ Workers’ compensation insurance: This is required if you have employees.
 It covers medical expenses and lost wages for workers who get injured on the job.

-When choosing your insurance, make sure you carefully consider your insurance needs, shop around, and get several quotes before selecting a provider and insurance plan.
+When choosing insurance, carefully consider your needs, shop around, and get several quotes before selecting a provider and insurance plan.

 Now that your business is legally compliant, insured, and ready to operate, it’s time to determine your pricing strategy.